karmab/kcli/docs/index.md

 - odf-operator
 ```

-An other option is to use nfs provisioner, by indicating the following:
+An other option is to use nfs provisioner, which gets installed indicating the following:

 ```
 apps: